Best robot lawn mowers for Texas yards (2026 buyer's guide)

 What we wouldn't buy and why

-Segway Navimow H1500N-VF — for short-grass yards only
+Segway Navimow H1500N-VF — Short-grass yards only

-The H1 is heavily discounted (often $999 on Amazon, down from $1,599) and can look like a steal.
+$999–$1,599The Navimow H1500N-VF is heavily discounted (often $999 on Amazon, down from $1,599) and can look like a steal.
 It is, but only if your grass stays under 2.4 inches — that's its max cut height.
 Robot Mower Lab is blunt: "Do not buy the H1500N if you have St. Augustine, Fescue, or typical American cool-season grass that needs to be cut high."
 For short Bermuda or Zoysia at golf-course heights it's fine; for the broader Texas market it isn't.

-EcoFlow Blade — innovative, but not for trees
+EcoFlow Blade — Innovative, but not for trees

-The Blade pioneered wire-free mowing and has clever extras like a leaf-sweeper attachment, but it's RTK-only with no AI vision fallback, the front castor wheels struggle on slopes, and lighter weight means traction problems on wet grass.
+~$2,899EcoFlow's Blade pioneered wire-free mowing and has clever extras like a leaf-sweeper attachment, but it's RTK-only with no AI vision fallback, the front castor wheels struggle on slopes, and lighter weight means traction problems on wet grass.
 Pro Tool Reviews found it leaves an 18–24 inch uncut zone around obstacles.
 For a flat, open, sunny Texas yard with Bermuda kept short, the Blade can work — but the Luba 2 is better at almost the same price.

 Older wired Husqvarna Automowers (pre-EPOS)

-Still excellent machines, but you'll pay a contractor to bury hundreds of feet of perimeter wire, and any landscaping change forces a re-bury.
+VariesStill excellent machines from Husqvarna's Automower lineup, but you'll pay a contractor to bury hundreds of feet of perimeter wire, and any landscaping change forces a re-bury.
 In 2026, with EPOS and Mammotion/Navimow wire-free options at lower prices, perimeter wire is a hard sell.

 How to size a robot mower for your DFW yard

-1. Measure your mowable area.
+- Measure your mowable area.
 Use the lot-size on your Dallas CAD or county appraisal record, then subtract house footprint, driveway, patio, and beds.
 Most DFW suburban lots are 0.15–0.5 acre of actual mowable grass.

-2. Identify your grass.
+- Identify your grass.
 If you don't know, the Texas A&M AggieTurf resource has a quick visual ID.
 Then look up the recommended cut height — that's your minimum requirement for the mower's cut-height range.

-3. Walk the yard checking sky access.
+- Walk the yard checking sky access.
 If more than 30% of the yard is under solid canopy, plan to spend up for a vision-first mower (Luba 2, Navimow H2/i-series).

-4. Check slopes.
+- Check slopes.
 For most DFW lots, 30–50% capability is enough.
 For drainage swales or Hill Country, you need the Luba 2 AWD.

-5. Add a ~25% headroom margin to coverage.
+- Add a ~25% headroom margin to coverage.
 Manufacturer coverage claims assume ideal conditions.
 A 0.25 acre yard is happier with a 0.5 acre-rated mower.

 Frequently asked questions